 Other symptoms may include redness, scaling and flaking of the skin, blisters, cracked or peeling skin, odor and discoloration of the nails.

-- SAFE FOR KIDS OVER 2: Help your little athlete with his or her athlete’s foot infection.
-Not for use on children under two years of age except under the advice and supervision of a doctor.
+- SAFE FOR KIDS OVER 2: Help your little athlete with his or her sore, itchy, and scaly feet.
+Not for use on children under 2 years of age except under the advice and supervision of a doctor.

 - CONTAINS 2% MICONAZOLE NITRATE: This clinically proven ingredient relieves itchy skin and cracked feet as it controls the fungus that causes athlete's foot, jock itch, and ringworm.

-- TREATS HARD-TO-REACH SKIN: Lotrimin liquid spray treatment is formulated to penetrate between the toes for effective relief.
+- TREATS HARD-TO-REACH SKIN: Lotrimin powder spray treatment is formulated to penetrate between the toes for effective relief.

 Treatment for Athlete's Foot: